Skip to content

 The nonprofit’s work, originally led by local leaders in the public and private sectors, was intended to redevelop the struggling region’s economy and community relationships by accessing state and federal grants.
 But it has been controversial in the Johnstown area, in part due to its earlier efforts to resettle Afghan refugees, the Tribune-Democrat reported.

-Burns wants voters to remember that Bradley played a key role in devising and communicating the initiative to resettle Afghan families that their community couldn’t support, he said.
+Burns wants voters to remember that Bradley helped craft talking points to try to fix the public perception of the initiative to resettle Afghan families — a program their community couldn’t support, he said.

 Many Afghan refugees had aided and fought alongside the U.S. military during its more than 20-year-long war there, and the people fleeing the country were at risk of persecution once the Taliban took control.